-- A rolling program of DSE assessments to include periodic review of current workstations and new assessments where there has been a significant change with regard to work stations.
-Nb.
-A significant change includes: - (a) a major change to software used; - (b) a major change to any of the equipment (screen, keyboard, input devices, etc); - (c) a major change in workstation furniture; - (d) a substantial increase in the amount of time required to be spent using DSE; - (e) a substantial change in other task requirements (for example greater speed or accuracy); - (f) if the workstation is relocated (even if all equipment and furniture stays the same); - (g) if major features of the work environment, such as the lighting, are significantly modified - New starters complete the Trust's DSE e-learning awareness training package in conjunction with completing a DSE risk assessment within 8 weeks of starting their employment - Regular users who become pregnant and subject to assessment under the Trust New and Expectant Mother Policy have an assessment or a review of their existing assessment to take account of any individual needs.
-The assessment will be reviewed as required and as their circumstances change, a minimum once per trimester. - Training for local DSE assessors, covering the principles of risk assessment and the requirements of the Regulations is available. - Appropriate advice is given to minimise or eliminate any identified risks - Assessors provide written advice using standard report forms (Appendix 5) which line-managers action accordingly - Compliance with any statutory requirements in relation to the provision of equipment. - Assessors who identify equipment that does not meet requirements outlined in the Regulations will document this on the assessment and report this to the staff embers Line-Managers for further action. - Provide arrangements that allow users to access suitable eye and eyesight test upon request (see Appendix 9 and 10) for more information.

-- Provide arrangements that allow users to access repeat eye and eyesight test at regular intervals (as determined by the optometrist) or where users are experiencing visual difficulties which may reasonably considered to be caused by DSE work - Provide arrangements that allow users to be provided with vision corrective appliances where these are identified as necessary by the outcome of eye and eyesight tests - Provision of financial support to staff in relation to eyesight tests and spectacles used specifically for DSE work via a voucher system which are accepted in 96% of registered opticians; staff that choose not to use the voucher system will not be reimbursed for any costs incurred.
+New starters complete the Trust's DSE e-learning awareness training package in conjunction with completing a DSE risk assessment within 8 weeks of starting

+- their employment.
+This will then be reviewed annually or as required to reflect changes. - Regular users who become pregnant and subject to assessment under the Trust New and Expectant Mother Policy have an assessment or a review of their existing assessment to take account of any individual needs.
+The assessment will be reviewed as required and as their circumstances change, a minimum once per trimester. - Training for local DSE assessors, covering the principles of risk assessment and the requirements of the Regulations is available. - Appropriate advice is given to minimise or eliminate any identified risks - Assessors/staff provide written advice using standard report forms (Appendix 5) which line-managers action accordingly - Compliance with any statutory requirements in relation to the provision of equipment. - Assessors/staff who identify equipment that does not meet requirements outlined in the Regulations will document this on the assessment and report this to the staff members Line-Managers for further action. - Provide arrangements that allow users to access suitable eye and eyesight test upon request (see Appendix 9 and 10) for more information. - Provide arrangements that allow users to access repeat eye and eyesight test at regular intervals (as determined by the optometrist) or where users are experiencing visual difficulties which may reasonably considered to be caused by DSE work - Provide arrangements that allow users to be provided with vision corrective appliances where these are identified as necessary by the outcome of eye and eyesight tests - Provision of financial support to staff in relation to eyesight tests and spectacles used specifically for DSE work via a voucher system which are accepted in 96% of registered opticians; staff that choose not to use the voucher system will not be reimbursed for any costs incurred.
 (Appendix 9 and 10) - The adopted Trust procedure will ensure that financial support is available in line with the provisions of Regulation 5 see Appendix 9 and 10 - The Trust will provide a flat rate allowance in the form of a voucher; this will cover the cost of an eyesight test.
 Another voucher will be issued to cover the cost of a basic frame and lens on receipt of the optician's Visual Display Unit (VDU) Certificate of Recommendation.
 If an employee chooses spectacles that cost in excess of the voucher provided then the employee would be required to pay the residue.
-The voucher amounts will be reviewed in line with the policy review date which is every three years or sooner where a change to legislation, national policy or guidance occurs

-If an employee deemed as a DSE User is already exempt from paying for an eyesight examination then they do not need to request a voucher to cover the cost of the eyesight test but will need to complete the relevant form (Appendix 11) if their optician has identified that spectacles are required solely for VDU use or for general use incorporating a special prescription for VDU use.
+The voucher amount will be reviewed in line with the policy review date which is every three years or sooner where a change to legislation, national policy or guidance occurs - If an employee deemed as a DSE User is already exempt from paying for an eyesight examination then they do not need to request a voucher to cover the cost of the eyesight test but will need to complete the relevant form (Appendix 11) if their optician has identified that spectacles are required solely for VDU use or for general use incorporating a special prescription for VDU use. - Spectacle vouchers will be purchased in a denomination of £75.00 this will be issued to staff as a contribution towards the cost of all prescription lenses.
+(NB.
+This does not apply to agency staff.
+Responsibility for providing financial support for eyesight tests and spectacles lies with the agency recruiting the agency worker.
+Leicestershire Partnership NHS Trust is however responsible for ensuring that DSE assessment, instruction and remedial action is carried out).